Women’s Gymnastics In The Olympics – The Best

 Myths about Women’s Gymnastics

-1. Women do not have to practice hard in order to achieve success.
+1. Women do not have to practice hard to succeed.

-2. It is always women that have to be concerned about the quality of their nutrition and body weight.
+2. Women always have to be concerned about the quality of their nutrition and body weight.

-3. All women must train and practice the same way as men in order to become world class athletes.
+3. All women must train and practice the same way as men to become world-class athletes.

-4. Women are not able to reach the same level of physical performance as men.
+4. Women cannot reach the same level of physical performance as men.

 6. The best female athletes are born.
 They do not have to work hard for their success.